MehmetMHY/cha/README.md

                         Do a full code dump into one file in your current directory -a, -as, --answer_search
                         Run answer search
+  -e, --export_parsed_text
+                        Extract code blocks from the final output and save them as files
 ```

 ## Development